cavo789/blog/blog/2024/02/18/php-api-tips/index.md

 ### Returning an error

 > [https://jsonapi.org/format/#document-top-level](https://jsonapi.org/format/#document-top-level)
+>
 > [https://jsonapi.org/format/#error-objects](https://jsonapi.org/format/#error-objects)

-As described in [Top Level items](https://jsonapi.org/format/#document-top-level), errors should be put as a top level node and use the plural form:
+As described in [Top-Level items](https://jsonapi.org/format/#document-top-level), errors should be put as a top-level node and use the plural form:

 ```json
 "errors": [